-According to the data of the Lithuanian National Cultural Centre, in 2018, there were 158 cultural centres and about 500 of their branches and subdivisions that are located in urban and rural territories of Lithuania, with 2915 amateur art groups, 886 studios and clubs that have in total 52 819 participants.
-Children’s and youth groups comprise 36 per cents of all amateur arts groups, and young participants comprise about 38 per cents of all participants.
+In Lithuania, participation in culture and civic activism are also promoted by cultural centres.
+According to the Lithuanian National Cultural Centre, in 2021, there were 160 cultural centres and 481 of their branches and subdivisions that are located in urban and rural territories of Lithuania, with 2 628 amateur art groups, 742 studios and clubs that have in total 43 544 participants.
+Children’s and youth groups comprise 32 % of all amateur arts groups, and young participants comprise about 35 % of all participants.

 State and municipal centres for culture are financed from the state or municipal budgets respectively.
 Other centres for culture are financed with their own funds.
-Centres for culture may receive state and municipal budgetary appropriations by taking part, according to the procedure laid down by legal acts, in competitions announced by the Ministry of Culture, counties, municipal councils for the implementation of appropriate cultural activity programmes financed from the state or municipal budgets.
-The Ministry and municipalities may additionally finance with their budgetary funds the activities of centres for culture pertaining to the organisation of state events.
+Centres for culture may receive state and municipal budgetary appropriations by taking part, according to the procedure laid down by legal acts, in competitions announced by the Ministry of Culture, counties, or municipal councils, for the implementation of appropriate cultural activity programmes financed from the state or municipal budgets.
+The Ministry and municipalities may additionally finance the activities of centres for culture pertaining to the organisation of state events.

 The Council of the Centres for Culture in an advisory body under the Ministry of Culture, which carries out the expert and consultant functions when resolving the issues concerning the shaping and implementation of a policy of Lithuanian centres for culture.
 The Council of Centres for Culture comprises 11 members.
 8 members are appointed and recalled by the Association of Lithuanian Culture Centres and 3 members by the Ministry of Culture.